Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Creepy Crawlies.md

 Insects breathe through little holes in their abdomen called spiracles (they don't have lungs). [for older kids] This way of breathing puts a size limit on the insects - they rely on diffussion (movement of particles from areas where there are lots to where there are fewer).
 When there was a higher concentration/more oxygen in the air (in the Permian), insects could be bigger - with wingspans as wide as your armspan!
 (As the greater difference in oxygen concentrations (between the air outside and within the insect) allows diffusion over a longer distance).

-Examples of insects that you might collect are:
+Examples of invertebrates that you might collect are:

 - Froghoppers
 - Crickets